AlexSoldin/AlexSoldin/README.md

 ## Hi there, I'm Alex

-### I am an Electrical and Computer Engineering graduate
+### I hold a degree in Electrical and Computer Engineering

 - My interests include:
   - Data science